 - upset stomach

-Also, remember that dietary supplements aren’t studied or approved by the Food and Drug Administration (FDA) before they go on the market.
-Furthermore, they can claim to support normal body functions as long as there is a disclaimer that the FDA hasn’t evaluated the statements.
-In other words, supplements containing garcinia cambogia have not been rigorously tested for effectiveness and safety.
+More importantly, dietary supplements such as garcinia cambogia aren’t studied or approved by the FDA before they go on the market.
+Furthermore, supplement makers can claim that their products support normal body functions as long as they have a disclaimer stating that the FDA hasn’t evaluated those statements.
+In other words, supplements containing garcinia cambogia have not been rigorously tested for effectiveness, quality, purity, or safety.

-According to the FDA, any product — whether natural or man-made — that’s strong enough to work like a drug is capable of producing side effects.
+According to the FDA, any product, whether natural or man-made, that’s strong enough to work like a drug is capable of producing side effects.
 Before you add a dietary supplement to your weight loss plan, discuss it with your doctor.
 They can tell you if the product may be harmful or may be worth a try.

 The best approach for weight loss is eating less fat and calories.
 Choose to eat whole, non-processed foods and burn calories with activity.